nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**UC11: Get debt overview**
+**UC12: Get debt overview**

 **MSS**

 1. User requests to get overview of all debts
-1. PayMeLah shows the total sum of debts the user is owed.
+1. PayMeLah shows the total sum of debts the user is owed

    Use case ends.